 Do you think that change will have a positive effect on both your practice and the wider regional/jurisdictional market?

-What legislative changes would you like to see implemented that you think would have the most positive effect on your practice and the wider regional/jurisdictional market?
+What legislative changes would you like to see be implemented that you think would have the most positive effect on your practice and the wider regional/jurisdictional market?

 Do you think something like that is likely to be implemented in the near future?

 The ASEAN 2025 Blueprint (Forging Ahead Together) has been created to further the goals and commitments made by the 10 ASEAN member states under the AEC 2015 Blueprint.
 Under the 2025 Economic Community blueprint, it is envisaged that ASEAN as a whole, should work towards being well-integrated, with a connected economy connected to global supply chains, where all member states will benefit from the economic integration, increased investments into transport linkages, infrastructure and the cross-border movement of people, goods and services.

 ASEAN has come a long way since its inception (via the Bangkok Agreement in 1967) and we are optimistic that member states will continue their drive to move towards the goals stated within the ASEAN 2025 vision (slowly but surely).

 What have been the biggest developments in tax technology and where do you think the next area of focus might be?